Daniel F. Hughes, Ph.D.

-My research addresses questions about the ecology and evolution of animals.
-My approach is to combine comparative data collected in the field and lab, using both modern and traditional techniques.
+My research addresses questions about the ecology and evolution of organisms.
+My approach is to generate comparative data from the field and lab, using both modern and traditional techniques.
 Data sources for my research come from museum specimens, genomic DNA, brains, and field sites.

 I am interested in the natural and life history of animals, and what they can tell us about the ecology of various species.
 This research is based on a combination of dissection and measurement of museum specimens and mark-recapture methods of wild animals.
 By studying the ecology of species in both field and lab, we can gain important insights into how they can be managed and conserved in a changing world.
 This research program is based upon reliable access to field sites and museum specimens from collections (see below).

 Smithsonian Museum of Natural History, Washington D.C., USA

 UTEP Biodiversity Collections, Texas, USA